Supersonic Media Connects with Music Companies and Musicians through Platform

 Supersonic Media, a multi-genre Independent Record Label is a growing establishment making big moves in the Music Industry.
-Having worked with the likes of Atomic Kitten and Icelandic Tenor in the past, we caught up with the label owner to discuss Supersonic Media, their thoughts on Music Gateway and the opinion on the state of the industry for the likes of songwriters and artists.
+Having worked with the likes of Atomic Kitten and an Icelandic tenor in the past.
+We thought it was high time to catch up with the label owner, Heidi Bury to discuss Supersonic Media, their thoughts on Music Gateway and the opinion on the state of the industry for the likes of songwriters and artists.

-I’ve been working in the Music Industry for over 10 years now.
-Like many people I started off as an intern, and my career to date has predominantly been record label and artist management focussed and working with a variety of artists including an Icelandic tenor and noughties pop group Atomic Kitten.
-In 2012 my partner David (artist manager from the 90s) and I set up Supersonic Media, a multi genre independent Record Label and Publishing company which has been going from strength to strength ever since.
+Heidi’s journey in the Music Industry has been 10 years of her working her way from intern all the way up to working with a variety of artists including an Icelandic tenor and noughties pop group Atomic Kitten and now to setting up Supersonic Media in 2012 with her partner David.
+The multi genre independent record label and publishing company has been going from strength to strength ever since.

 (Heidi, Supersonic Media and David at Musexpo 2015 in LA with Jonathan L, legendary Radio host (and his wife) who had just received an award for his contribution to Radio.)